-5.5 Is it possible to pay doctors to take part in post marketing surveillance studies?
+5.5 Is it possible to pay healthcare professionals to take part in post-marketing surveillance studies?
 What rules govern such studies?

-The Fair Competition Code Article 5(4) provides that it is not against the Fair Competition Code if pharmaceutical companies pay health professionals reasonable compensation and costs for post-marketing surveillance studies, trials and otherwise.
+Article 5(4) of the Fair Competition Code provides that it is not against the Fair Competition Code if pharmaceutical companies pay healthcare professionals reasonable compensation and costs for post-marketing surveillance studies, trials and otherwise.

-5.6 Is it possible to pay doctors to take part in market research involving promotional materials?
+5.6 Is it possible to pay healthcare professionals to take part in market research involving promotional materials?

-It is possible to pay health professionals reasonable compensation and costs to take part in market research, on the condition that the relevant guidelines regarding payment for research under the Fair Competition Code are complied with.
+It is possible to pay healthcare professionals reasonable compensation and costs to take part in market research, on the condition that the relevant guidelines regarding payment for research under the Fair Competition Code are complied with.